epadam/CNN_AV1/README.md

 NOTE:
 1. Right now it only supports 4:2:0 yuv format (y4m not support) and resolution of 1080p and below.
 2. For resolution of 1080p and above, encoder sometimes crash.
-This may be because of the violation of some predicted partition modes.
+This may be because some predicted partition modes violate the rules in the encoder.
 This issue will be solved in the future.